South Shore Parking Garages Repairs - Braintree and Quincy Adams Red Line Stations

-The South Shore Parking Garages Repairs project addresses the present needs of the Braintree Garage and Quincy Adams Garages to extend the operable service life of each facility and improve safety.
-This project includes structural concrete repairs and repairs of parking deck membranes; replacement of damaged expansion joints; drainage system replacement; improved parking space layout increasing the overall number of spaces; upgrades to fire alarm, cctv, electrical, and power systems; full replacement of the lighting and electrical system at Quincy Adams Garage.
-Also included are upgrades to comply with accessibility requirements, restoration of garage employee office areas and the North Quincy Station bathrooms.
-Accessibility upgrades include two new elevators at the Braintree Garage; providing more accessible spaces at each garage level near the elevators; improved signage; better circulation for accessibility vehicles, wheel chair access and pedestrian movement.
+The South Shore Parking Garages project addresses the present needs of the Braintree Station Parking Garage and Quincy Adams Station Parking Garage to extend the operable service life of each facility and improve safety.
+The project includes structural concrete repairs and repairs of parking deck membranes; replacement of damaged expansion joints; sanitary and storm water drainage system replacement; improved parking space layout increasing the overall number of spaces; upgrades to fire alarm, CCTV, electrical, and emergency power systems and full replacement of the lighting systems.
+Accessibility upgrades include two new elevators at the Braintree Garage; providing more accessible spaces at each garage level near the elevators; improved way-finding signage; better circulation for accessibility vehicles, wheel chair access and pedestrian movement.
 Bicycle amenities will be enhanced and improved at both garages as well as providing charging stations for electric vehicles.
 A small portion of the project will repair and allow the reopening of the two currently closed bathrooms located in the paid lobby of the North Quincy Station main head house.

 This project presently has three construction contracts.
-The first two contracts are early action contracts and focus on immediate safety issues.
+The first two contracts are early action contracts and focus on immediate emergency repairs.

 - Contract Three is planned to be the final contract.
-This construction contract will repair all remaining deteriorated garage components to bring the garages to a state-of-good-repair and extend the service life of the facilities approximately 40 more years.
+This construction contract will repair all remaining deteriorated garage components to bring the garages to a state-of-good-repair and extend the service life of the facilities to a typical 20 - 40 year time horizon.
 These improvements will open parking spaces that are presently closed for safety, thus improving operations and producing more daily revenue.
 Design is ongoing for this final construction phase.
-The third contract construction project is expected to begin in early 2017 and end in November/December 2019.
+The third contract construction project is expected to begin in fall of 2017 and end in the fall of 2020.

 Updated December, 2016